grahamplata/go-sixers/README.md

 Available Commands:
-  help        Help about any command next        Gets the next available sixers game date and time. record      Get the 76ers record for the current season.
+  help        Help about any command next        Gets the next available sixers game date and time. record      Gets the 76ers record for the current season.

 Flags:
       --config string   config file (default is $HOME/.sixers.yaml)